DigitalHarborFoundation/pi-portal-v1/src/lessons/adding-images.md

 #### Tip: Finding the Source for External Images

 It's sometimes tricky to find the actual URL for an external image.
-One trick that you can use is to _right click_ on the image and click "Copy Image Address."
+One trick that you can use is to _right-click_ on the image and click "Copy Image Address."
 This is the actual URL of the image.
 You can then use this URL as the image's source.

 ## Alt Attribute